tarantool/doc/doc/book/admin/upgrades.rst

 .. _admin-upgrades_replication_cluster:

-Upgrading Tarantool in a replica set without downtime
+Upgrading Tarantool in a replica set with no downtime
 -----------------------------------------------------

 Below are the general instructions for upgrading Tarantool in a replica set.